-A sedentary lifestyle means you are sitting for the majority of your day and partake in little to no physical exercise.
-Multiple studies have found that people with high sedentary behaviours increase their risk of developing diabetes by 91% .
+A sedentary lifestyle means you are sitting for most of your day and partake in little to no physical activity.
+Multiple studies have found that people with sedentary behaviours increase their risk of developing diabetes by 91% .

 6. Exercise regularly

 Most types of exercise are shown to reduce insulin resistance, such as aerobic exercise, high-intensity interval training (HIIT) and strength training.
-Our health hub offers multiple articles and tips for beginners who want to embark on a fitness journey.
+If the gym isn’t for you, we put together five ways to move more without going to the gym.

 7. Quit smoking

 The glycemic index ranks food depending on the rate at which the body breaks it down to glucose.
-High GI foods are quickly broken down into glucose; examples include white bread, sweetened drinks, biscuits, potatoes, and oranges.
-Some examples of low GI foods are green vegetables, raw carrots, kidney beans, chickpeas, lentils, and bran breakfast cereals.
+High GI foods are quickly broken down into glucose and low GI goods are broken down slower.

-Minimising your carbohydrates and increasing your fibre intakes also mean your blood sugar levels won’t spike as much after eating, so your body will need less insulin to maintain your blood sugar within healthy levels .
+Some research has also shown that minimising your carbohydrates and increasing your fibre intake can help regulate blood sugar levels .
 Fibre can be found in fruit and vegetables, and wholegrain wheat.

 If you’re interested in researching other specific diet plans, these have been known to decrease your risk of type 2 diabetes:

 Medichecks is here to help too.
-You should test your HbA1c levels every three months, and our Diabetes (HbA1c) Blood Test gives you the ability to do so.
-Your personal dashboard provides a useful graph so that you can track your improvements over time and celebrate when you make positive changes.
+You can test your HbA1c levels every three months with our Diabetes (HbA1c) Blood Test.
+You’ll find your results and invaluable insights on your dashboard so that you can track your improvements over time and celebrate when you make positive changes.